 Employee burnout continues to remain a top concern for operations leaders today.
 A persistent labor shortage means many employers are struggling to meet hourly labor demands, which is putting added stress on the existing workforce.
 Burnout can also be a top reason for churn, as employees search for more job satisfaction and work-life balance.
 In 2019, the World Health Organization (WHO) reclassified burnout as an “occupational phenomenon,” describing it as “a syndrome…resulting from chronic workplace stress that has not been successfully managed.”
 Primary symptoms include exhaustion, negative feelings about work, and decreased productivity.

 The Truth about Burnout

-Findings from Shiftboard’s recent survey of more than 2,000 American workers revealed an urgent need for businesses to fundamentally change the way work is scheduled or risk losing more workers to burnout (or more progressive employers).
+Findings from Shiftboard’s 2023 survey of more than 2,000 American workers revealed an urgent need for businesses to fundamentally change the way work is scheduled or risk losing more workers to burnout (or more progressive employers).
 Other findings include: